A Locals Guide to Malibu Wine Country

 About Malibu Wineries

+You’ll find Malibu wines listed on restaurants throughout the area.
 The most notable red wines from Malibu vineyards are Cabernet Sauvignon, Syrah, and Merlot.
 And the most popular white Malibu wines are Chardonnay, Viognier, and Sauvignon Blanc.
 The reds are not in the same class as high-end Napa wines, but the wine made in Malibu is also a fraction of the price.

 The Best Malibu Wine Tasting